Ziggiphase001/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that displays line with pattern root in passwd Script that displays the no of line with pattern bin in file passwd Script taht displays line with pattern root and three lines after them in the file
+Script that displays line with pattern root in passwd Script that displays the no of line with pattern bin in file passwd Script taht displays line with pattern root and three lines after them in the file Script displays all lines without pattern bin in the file